State of Vermont Poster Template

 - Correct each of the 'Errors' and 'Warnings'.

-Step Seven: Remove Comments
+Step 7: Remove Comments

 The poster template contains comments that have helpful reminders and tips when adding your content.
 Before creating a PDF of the Word document, the comments need to be removed so they do not save as part of the PDF file.